History of the Perthshire Patons

 Annie was born on November 23rd 1903 at 10.20pm at 1 Tulloch Park in Forres (GROS: 1903/137/120), with the birth registered on December 8th.

-Annie emigrated to Canada and married Charles Kirk, son of Charles Kidd and Ethel Kirk, in Toronto.
+Once in Ontario, however, clearly Annie's plans changed!
+She in fact married Charles Kirk, son of Charles Kidd and Ethel Kirk, in Toronto.
 From his granddaughter Angela Kirk's website, the following info on Charles is recorded:

 Charles was born to a young single woman who worked as a servant.
 Charles had an older sister Jessie and a younger sister Mildred.
 He was given to the Barnardos Homes at age 4.
 He was admitted January 5, 1914.
 The notes that were taken during his admittance were obtained from the Barnardos homes and give a brief desciption of Charles family situation at the time.
 Charles emigrated from England when he was 11 and was indentured to an Ontario farmer.
 A book and movie entitled "Little Immigrants" has been written describing the life of these children.
 When Charles was an adult he moved to Toronto where he met and married Annie Christie.
 Together they raised three children, and the writer (until age 5) who was their grandaughter until Annie's death.